 Oklahoma City only forced eight turnovers.
 EIGHT.
 The Thunder cannot win games when they only allow eight turnovers.
 George and Westbrook, two of the NBA’s best in steals, only had one steal a piece tonight.
 That’s not how you win.

 Oklahoma City may have out rebounded the Mavericks, it was their offensive rebounds that killed Oklahoma City.
 Their eight offensive boards turned into 16 points.
 That’s a 2.0 points per possession, which is near perfect.
 That’s really killer even if you win the rebounding battle.We invite you to follow Thunder Digest on Twitter and like Thunder Digest on Facebook.
-Our Podcast is on iTunes.
+Don't forget to subsribe on Youtube!
+Our Podcast is on iTunes and on Stitcher.
 We also have a Thunder Digest Instagram account if you love fun Thunder photography!